“You don’t understand. I don’t want you to feel sorry for me. I need you to be compassionate.”

-As soon as Ming was old enough to speak and read English, she became the official translator in the family household.
-She was asked to translate into Chinese government applications, bank letters, and even verbal conversations between grown-ups.
-Sadly, Ming had to perform these tasks even though she was a young child at the time.
+As soon as Ming was old enough to speak and read English, she became the official translator of the family.
+For example, she was asked to translate things like government applications, bank letters, and even verbal conversations between grown-ups.
+Ming had to perform these tasks even though she was only a young child at the time.

-Conforming to the Chinese grandmother’s life philosophy, Ming’s parents also expected their daughter to do as she was told or be shamed as a “bad” seed who made her family “lose” face by being non-compliant.
+Conforming to the Chinese grandmother’s life philosophy, Ming’s parents expected their daughter to do as she was told or be shamed as a “bad” seed for making her family “lose” face by being “non-compliant.”